Vista Oil & Gas, S.A.B. de C.V. Sponsored ADR (VIST) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the company had gained 7.59% over the past month.
-This has outpaced the Oils-Energy sector's gain of 3.12% and the S&P 500's loss of 1.25% in that time.
+Prior to today's trading, shares of the company had gained 1.57% over the past month.
+This has lagged the Oils-Energy sector's gain of 4.35% and outpaced the S&P 500's loss of 0.12% in that time.

-Investors will be hoping for strength from Vista Oil & Gas, S.A.B. de C.V.
-Sponsored ADR as it approaches its next earnings release.
-On that day, Vista Oil & Gas, S.A.B. de C.V.
-Sponsored ADR is projected to report earnings of $1.17 per share, which would represent year-over-year growth of 27.17%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $319.85 million, down 4.11% from the year-ago period.
+Wall Street will be looking for positivity from Vista Oil & Gas, S.A.B. de C.V.
+Sponsored ADR as it approaches its next earnings report date.
+In that report, analysts expect Vista Oil & Gas, S.A.B. de C.V.
+Sponsored ADR to post earnings of $1.17 per share.
+This would mark year-over-year growth of 27.17%.
+Meanwhile, our latest consensus estimate is calling for revenue of $319.85 million, down 4.11% from the prior-year quarter.

-VIST's full-year Zacks Consensus Estimates are calling for earnings of $4.19 per share and revenue of $1.19 billion.
-These results would represent year-over-year changes of +43% and +4.34%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $4.19 per share and revenue of $1.19 billion, which would represent changes of +43% and +4.34%, respectively, from the prior year.

 It is also important to note the recent changes to analyst estimates for Vista Oil & Gas, S.A.B. de C.V.
 Sponsored ADR.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
 Vista Oil & Gas, S.A.B. de C.V.
 Sponsored ADR is currently sporting a Zacks Rank of #5 (Strong Sell).

-Digging into valuation, Vista Oil & Gas, S.A.B. de C.V.
-Sponsored ADR currently has a Forward P/E ratio of 6.43.
-For comparison, its industry has an average Forward P/E of 6.85, which means Vista Oil & Gas, S.A.B. de C.V.
-Sponsored ADR is trading at a discount to the group.
+Investors should also note Vista Oil & Gas, S.A.B. de C.V.
+Sponsored ADR's current valuation metrics, including its Forward P/E ratio of 6.18.
+This valuation marks a discount compared to its industry's average Forward P/E of 7.13.

 The Oil and Gas - Integrated - International industry is part of the Oils-Energy sector.
 This industry currently has a Zacks Industry Rank of 221, which puts it in the bottom 13% of all 250+ industries.